fmck3516/wirestat/README.md

 - No app.
 - No internet.

+## Is it for sale?

+At this point in time, wirestat is a DIY project: All parts have to be sourced and assembled yourself.

 ## How does it work?

 wirestat continuously monitors your thermostat.
 When it detects a call (e.g., a call for cooling), it relays the command